nnashwin/hacked/story.md

 3. They enter an unfamiliar situation: Suddenly, at 11:11AM, all of the lights in the building go off.

 People are distraught, and the character is asked to go to the breaker room which is off on the side of the building.
+(Why do Sysadmins / engineers always get tasked with EVERYTHING technical)

 The character grabs a flashlight and heads out.
 Once they are in the room, the character is treated to a panel which has a circuit and contains a circuit type of puzzle for the character to fix.